wtfgn/sv_card_searcher_rw/README.md

 # sv_helper
-- Search your cards
+- Search any cards you want
-- Build your own deck
+- Build & Save & Distrubute your decks

-Relies on the api https://github.com/wtfgn/shadowverse_api
+Relies on the api https://github.com/wtfgn/shadowverse_api If you have found any bugs or want to contirbute to this project, please feel free to submit a pull request.

 ## Project Setup

 ```sh